JosepFe/faura/src/Modules/Faura.Infrastructure.ApiBootstrapper/README.md

-# Faura ApiBoostrapper
+# Faura ApiBootstrapper

-This is the Faura ApiBoostrapper readme.
+This is the Faura ApiBootstrapper readme.